 Bases: object

 A Python class for conducting flow exceedance analysis using recent USGS data in relation to the contributing watershed size.
 It utilizes a linear relationship between drainage area and flow exceedances derived from the 100 nearest USGS gages to a given dam.
-This relationship is used to predict flow conditions such as what constitutes a wet spring.
+This relationship is used to predict flow conditions such as a wet spring.

 The class is designed to import relevant data, including dam locations and nearby USGS gages, and to calculate flow exceedances based on this data.